Fresh Tamales and Your “Customer Journey”

 image is not property of Riley James Copy

-I had 1) my friends, 2) google reviews, 3) the website, 4) Inlander article, 5) the sign outside the store, 6) the menu, 7) the person taking my order.
+I had 1) my friends, 2) Google Reviews, 3) the website, 4) an Inlander article, 5) the sign outside the store, 6) the menu, 7) the person taking my order.

 Now I don’t know the entire marketing strategy of Tamale Box.
-Maybe they do instagram ads.
-Maybe they are start to send emails.
+Maybe they do Instagram ads.
+Maybe they are starting to send emails.
 Maybe they were on a local radio station.
 No idea.

 But I didn’t need ALL of those things to become a customer.

-All those things can be good, and usually I suggest a “more the merrier” approach when it comes to marketing.
+All those things can be good, and usually, I suggest a “the more the merrier” approach when it comes to marketing.

 But a customer doesn’t need to hit every single touchpoint in the right order to become a customer.
 In general, the more touchpoints you have, the more avenues there are for people to become customers.